aotantawy/spring-hibernate-tutorial/README.md

 ### What's spring & why to use it?

-  - spring is a java framework for building web applications and it's released at 2004
+  - spring is a java framework for building web applications and it was released back in 2004
-  - spring came out to solve some problems in J2EE (Java enterprise edition)
+  - spring came out to solve some problems in J2EE (Jakarta enterprise edition)
-      - Enterprise java bean and their complex configurations
+      1. Enterprise java bean (JEB) and their complex configurations
-      - poor performance
+      2. poor performance
-  - therefore, spring is a simplified version of java enterprise edition
+  - therefore, we can generally say that spring is a simplified version for building java enterprise applications

 ### Spring Goals